 Australia is committed to the goal of a world free of nuclear weapons and has long championed international nuclear non-proliferation and disarmament efforts including through its promotion of the incremental but more pragmatic and realistic 'progressive approach'.
 Eliminating nuclear weapons is not a quick or easy task.
 It will take sustained, practical and incremental steps.
 It requires inclusive processes that engage all relevant states, including those that possess or rely on nuclear deterrence for their security, without further entrenching divisions or lessening states' commitment to cooperation within existing disarmament architecture based on the Nuclear Non-Proliferation Treaty (NPT).

 As a non-nuclear-weapon state, Australia has actively engaged with like-minded countries to advocate a progressive approach to disarmament and non-proliferation, consisting of practical "building blocks".
 This includes the entry into force of the Comprehensive Nuclear-Test-Ban Treaty (CTBT), the commencement of negotiations on a Fissile Material Cut-off Treaty (FMCT), progressing nuclear disarmament verification, and promoting risk reduction measures such as transparency and confidence-building in order to build confidence necessary to underpin practical progress towards disarmament.
-As we approach the 2020 NPT Review Conference (RevCon), we will strive to build cross regional support for a successful outcome including through the work of the cross-regional, 12 member Non-Proliferation and Disarmament Initiative (NPDI) which Australia currently coordinates.
+As we approach the tenth NPT Review Conference (RevCon), we will strive to build support for a successful outcome including through the work of the cross-regional, 12 member Non-Proliferation and Disarmament Initiative (NPDI).

 Non- Proliferation and Disarmament Initiative (NPDI)